Corey Bailey

 Some Teflon taping tips:

-I use ½” tape and trim the width to fit the head stack if necessary.
-It’s OK to attach
+I use ½” tape and trim the width to fit the head stack.
+It’s OK to attach the ends of

-the ends of the tape to the outside of the head shield (Notice the Record Head in
+the tape to the outside of the head shield (Notice the Record Head in the picture).

-the picture).
 This actually makes the tape easier to remove for shielded heads.
+Make sure that

-Make sure that the tape adheres flat to the area of the head where the audio tape
+the tape adheres flat to the area of the head where the audio tape will come in

-will come in contact.
-You should have no wrinkles and squeegee out any air
+contact.
+You should have no wrinkles and squeegee out any air bubbles.

-bubbles.
 I use my little finger for this process.
-If the tape application is done
+If the tape application is done correctly, there

-to do, usually requires the services of a machine shop, and has operational
+to do.
+It usually requires the services of a machine shop, and has operational

 consequences, so you may want to skip this procedure.
 If you do add sleeves to